newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/starting/has-existing-business.md

 ---
-radioButtonYesText: "Yes"
+radioButtonYesText: Yes, my business is operating
-radioButtonNoText: "No"
+radioButtonNoText: No, I still need to register my business
 ---

-## Owning a Business
+## Business Status

-Have you already registered and formed your business?
+Have you already `formed and registered|form-and-register-business` your business?